Touch the Sun (TV series): Premise

-Nicos and Sofia Georgialis are Greek-Australian siblings who live in a comfortable inner-city suburb and win the first prize in a national lottery.
-To their amazement, they become the new owners of five hundred hectares of 'beautiful bushland' in Western Australia - 3,000 km from Melbourne which is home.
+Nicos and Sofia Georgialis are Greek-Australian siblings living in a comfortable inner-city suburb, who win first prize in a national lottery.
+To their amazement, they become the new owners of five hundred hectares of beautiful bushland in Western Australia – 3,000km from their Melbourne home.
 The big win throws their lives into turmoil.
 Tensions in the family rise and Sofia breaks up with her boyfriend.
-Their grandfather, Christos, joins them on an all-expense paid for trip to visit the plot of land they've won in WA, which leaves the family nearly split in two.
-Sofia and their dad, Con, want to sell the land to purchase a new modern house for them all outside of the city, while Nicos and their mum, Helen, don't want to leave their current cozy home.
+Their grandfather, Christos, joins them on an all-expenses paid trip to visit the new plot of land, leaving the family nearly split in two.
+Sofia and their dad, Con, want to sell the land to purchase a new modern house for them all outside of the city, while Nicos and their mum, Helen, don't want to leave their current home.

-While the kids and their grandfather are on their trip to visit the site, Con agrees to sell the trees on the new land in order to get money to buy this new house he wants.
-Nicos and Sofia are not aware of these plans their father has made and continue on their trip.
+While the kids and their grandfather are away, Con agrees to sell the trees on the new land in order to get money to buy the new house he wants.
+Nicos and Sofia are unaware and continue on their trip.

-When they arrive they find it magical, but mysterious as well.
-First, they get stopped by a barrier in the road, then the air gets let out of one of the car tyres, and they work out that someone is attempting to stop them.
-They continue their journey by foot and encounter an elderly lady pointing a 12-gauge shotgun at them.
-It turns out this elderly lady called Vera and her huge, mildly-retarded son, George, live on the land that they had been told they'd won.
+When they arrive they find it magical, but mysterious.
+They realise that someone is attempting to sabotage them, when they encounter a barrier in the road, and then notice one of their car's tyres has been deflated.
+They continue on foot, only to encounter an elderly lady pointing a shotgun at them.
+The lady, Vera and her intellectually disabled son, George, live on the land that they had been told they'd won.
 Initially the kids are terrified, but soon realise that Vera and George are harmless and vulnerable and that this land is their refuge.